ai4os/docker-mail/README.md

 All the process logic has been implemented in the `mail.py` file.
 Specifically, this file sends an email notification if the Nomad Job has been scheduled after the specified deadline.

+This means that if the Job is executed within the first 7 days (default) of its creation, no email will be sent.
+Otherwise, this task will notify the job author when its execution begins.

 For this purpose, the script reads a set of environment variables from the container, which must be specified in the Nomad Job.

 - **`PSWD`**: Support account password.
 We are currently working on handling this parameter safely.